vsoch/gridtest/docs/_docs/getting-started/metrics.md

 **list** is for when you want to include a list of values, even in addition to a range already specified as in the example above.

+> Did you know that an arguments section is just an inline grid?
+You can also define this section globally and share between tests, see [grids](../grids) to learn more.

 <a id="run-the-gridtest">
 ## Run the GridTest